cnosdb/docs/docs/reference/sql.md

 CnosDB SQL is inspired by [DataFusion](https://arrow.apache.org/datafusion/user-guide/introduction.html), We support most of the SQL syntax of DataFusion.

-**Note**: In order to query more efficiently, the order of each row may not be the same for queries without specified sorting
+**Note**: In order to query more efficiently, the order of each row may not be the same for queries without specified sorting.

 ### Sample Data